Summary

 }

-For the input datatype, you'll have to give the name of the repository and the unique identifier of the FDR feed, along with the number of nodes to poll, and maximum files downloaded per node.
-The table below provides more details:
+For the input, you'll have to give the name of the repository and the unique identifier of the FDR feed, along with the number of nodes to poll, and maximum files downloaded per node.
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription